 Trek’s latest e-road bike is similar to its first Bosch mid-motor-equipped bike based around the Domane.
 Here, however, it has turned to an alternative German-made motor system.
 Out goes the heavyweight Bosch system and in comes the lightweight Fazua Evation, making this most modern of e-road bikes drop to just 13.8kg (58cm).

 And that’s not the full tale: the Fazua system is removable, so if you shell out for the optional down-tube cover (around £70), you’re left with a ‘standard’ bike just shy of 11kg.

 Trek Domane+ LT 7 spec

 The Domane is the ideal choice for e-assistance because the chassis is highly versatile.
-Its on-road manners impress, while plush IsoSpeed front and rear design means it can handle light gravel duties, with the big-volume tubeless tyres playing their part, too.
+Its on-road manners impress, while plush IsoSpeed front and rear design means it can hold its own with the best electric gravel bikes on light gravel.
+The big-volume tubeless tyres play their part, too.

 As a reminder, IsoSpeed is essentially a pivot (or ‘decoupler’, as Trek terms it) that replaces a traditional join between top and seat tubes, and provides a suspension-like softness to the bike’s rear without compromising bottom-bracket stiffness.

 Up front, the IsoSpeed takes a different form, where a traditional headset is replaced with a rocker cup.
 This design locks in the steerer tube laterally, but allows the steerer to flex fore-and-aft as you ride over bumps.